bonitasoft/bonita-doc/md/sap-jco-3.md

 1. Extract the contents of the .zip file into a temporary directory, for example: `C:\temp\sapijco3`.
 2. Read the installation page provided with the sapjco distribution and follow the instructions.
-3. Put the `sapjco3.jar` file in the shared libraries directory of Bonita BPM, so that the jar is in the classloader used by the Bonita BPM Engine's.
+3. Put the `sapjco3.jar` file in the shared libraries directory of Bonita BPM, so that the jar is in the classloader used by the Bonita BPM Engine.
 4. Put the native `sapjco.dll` or `.so` libraries in the java library path or the system path.

 ### How to import the SAP JCo3 library and make a request using an example function using the graphic display